lolmvc/framework/README.md

 ### Then, create your app

-	# make your app directory
+	# make a copy of the *skeleton* app for your app directory
 	cp skel myapp

 *For more information, please see the documentation under /doc.*